rxavier/econuy/README.md

 #### Methods

 **`get()`** downloads the basic datasets.
+These are basically as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.
 ```
 session.get(self, dataset: str, update: bool = True, save: bool = True,
             override: Optional[str] = None, **kwargs)
 ```
-Available options for the `dataset` argument are "cpi", "fiscal", "nxr", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index", "reserves" and "fx_spot_ff".
-Most are self explanatory.
+Available options for the `dataset` argument are "cpi", "fiscal", "nxr", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index", "reserves" and "fx_ops".
+Most are self explanatory but all are explained in the documentation.

 `override` allows setting the CSV's filename to a different one than default (each dataset has a default, for example, "cpi.csv").
+If you wanted CPI data:

 ```
-df = session.get(dataset=cpi).dataset
+df = session.get(dataset="cpi").dataset
 ```
 Note that the previous code block accessed the `dataset` attribute in order to get a dataframe.
-Alternatively, one could also call the `final()` method.
+Alternatively, one could also call the `final()` method after calling `get()`.

 **`get_tfm()`** gives access to predefined data pipelines that output frequently used data.
+These are based on the datasets provided by `get()`, but are transformed to render data that you might find more immediately useful.
 ```
 session.get_tfm(self, dataset: str, update: bool = True, save: bool = True,
                 override: Optional[str] = None, **kwargs)